 The catch is, you must go to court and defend yourself against any lawsuit brought by the collection agency.

 Most collection agencies don’t bother filing a lawsuit if your debt is past the statute of limitations.
-Some people choose not to pay and instead let the charge-off drop from their credit file after the federal reporting period expires.
+Some people choose not to pay and instead let the charge-off drop from their credit report after the credit reporting period expires.

 Can a charged off account be removed from my credit report?

-Another way is by disputing the account with the credit bureaus.
-By law, the Fair Credit Reporting Act (FCRA) allows you to dispute any items that you find questionable.
+Another way is by disputing the charge off with the credit bureaus.
+By law, the Fair Credit Reporting Act (FCRA) allows you to dispute any items that you deem to be questionable.
 Once the credit bureaus receive a dispute, they contact your creditor and give them 30 days to verify the account.

-If they can not verify the account for any reason, it must be taken off your credit report.
+If they can not verify the account for any reason, they must remove the charge off from your credit report.
 There are actually many reasons that they can not or will not verify the account.

 You can dispute charge-offs by writing letters to the credit bureaus or you can hire a professional credit repair company to handle the tedious legwork for you.

 What is the best way to remove charge offs from my credit report?

 Getting a charge-off removed from your credit report can make the difference between qualifying for a loan for a house or car, and not qualifying for financing of any kind.